 Picking mushrooms should be done responsibly, as is the case with all foraging.
 However, a toadstool is simply the fruit of the fungus.
 The important part, the network of root-like mycelium, is left behind in the leaf litter.
 It is important not to leave a gaping hole after picking a mushroom; spread the leaves back in order to protect the invisible structure that has been left behind.

-Above: The dedicated mushroom knife by Opinel has a brush attachment at one end.
-Mushrooms should always be brushed when preparing for cooking, never washed.
+The dedicated mushroom knife by Opinel has a brush attachment at one end.